Cardio work may not always be the most fun training to do, but the benefits, like improved endurance, can help you big time down the line.

-The importance of aerobic exercise on health and weight management has been found numerous times in academic studies, but sometimes, spending 60 minutes on the elliptical can be as fun as going to the in-laws for dinner.
+The importance of aerobic exercise on health and weight management has been found numerous times in academic studies.
+But sometimes, spending 60 minutes on the elliptical can be worse than going to the in-laws' for dinner.

-Other studies have found that shorter, high-intense workouts can have similar physiological changes compared to longer low-intense workouts.
-This serves great for you because your workouts can be shorter and less boring but I’ll warn you now – they’re not going to be easier!
+Other studies have found that shorter, high-intensity workouts can have similar physiological changes compared to longer low-intense workouts.
+This serves great for you because your workouts can be shorter and less boring.
+But we'll warn you now—they’re not going to be easier!

-Here are 5 ways to fire up your cardio workouts…I promise you won’t be bored!
+Here are 5 ways to fire up your cardio workouts.
+We promise you won’t be bored doing them.

 1. Go the distance

-Let’s face it, some training days can feel like a million bucks while others can feel like a dirty diaper.
+We all know that some training days can feel like a million bucks, while others can feel like a slog.
 Instead of timing your intervals, go by how much distance you cover.
 This will accommodate for daily fluctuations in energy levels and will give you something different to focus on.